kamoi-kenichi/portfolio-website/README.md

 Rather than focusing only on visual appearance, this portfolio emphasizes
 **the ability to explain design and implementation decisions**,
-as well as **maintainability and readability for real-world operation**.
+as well as **maintainability and readability for real-world projects and maintenance**.

 This portfolio reflects how I think about structure, communication, and long-term maintainability in development.